eskil4152/chatapp/README.md

 - Registration and login issue a signed JWT stored as an `HttpOnly`, `SameSite=Strict` cookie with a 24-hour expiration.
 - The token encodes `userID` as the subject and `username` as a claim for efficient identity extraction.
 - A dedicated `JwtAuthFilter` is responsible for all authentication checks.
 - After token validation, user existence is re-verified in the database.
-A valid token for a deleted user results in 400 Bad Request.
+A valid token for a deleted user results in a `400 Bad Request`.

 **Password Handling**
 - Passwords are hashed with **BCrypt**, plaintext passwords are never persisted.
 - Password changes require the current password to be verified against the stored hash before a new hash is saved.
-- Minimum length is enforced for both usernames and passwords during registration and password changes.
+- A minimum length is enforced for both usernames and passwords during registration and password changes.

 **WebSocket Handshake Authentication**
 - An `AuthHandshakeInterceptor` intercepts every WebSocket request and validates the JWT from the cookie before any connection is established.